onSec-fr/Http-Asynchronous-Reverse-Shell/README.md

 [![](https://github.com/onSec-fr/Http-Asynchronous-Reverse-Shell/blob/master/Images/project_config.png?raw=true)](https://github.com/onSec-fr/Http-Asynchronous-Reverse-Shell/blob/master/Images/project_config.png?raw=true)

-Note : Target .NET framework version is 3.5 which is available by default in Windows 7.
+Note : Target .NET framework version is set to 4.6 which is available by default in Windows 10.
-*For Windows 10, choose .NET 4.6 if you don't want to have to install missing features*
+*For Windows 7, choose .NET 3.5 if you don't want to have to install missing features.*

 #### Build